ethereum/web3.py/docs/web3.eth.account.rst

 .. warning::

-  Methods like ``web3.eth.send_transaction`` do not work with modern node providers, because they relied on a node state and all modern nodes are stateless.
+  ``web3.eth.send_transaction`` does not work with modern node providers, because they relied on a node state and all modern nodes are stateless.
   You must always use local private keys when working with nodes hosted by someone else.

 Some Common Uses for Local Private Keys